TCL 5-Series (S555)

 Initial white color and white point errors on this TV in Movie mode for SDR and Dark HDR mode for HDR10 weren’t bad at just 4 on white balance and the same for color.
 That’s technically visible, but not by much – anything below a DeltaE of 3 means it’s unnoticeable to the average person.
 And while it didn’t take me long to adjust the white balance, for some reason my adjustments via the Roku app were ineffective at white stimulation levels of 10%, 20%, and 20%.
 30%.
 I was planning on contacting TCL about this but I recently learned that this is something I may need to resolve with Roku.

-See more : Optical Illusion: Show your powerful vision by finding the hidden Wolf within 12 seconds
+See more : Optical Illusion: If you have Eagle Eyes find the Donut using your powerful vision within 15 seconds

 In reality, though, I haven’t really seen anyone calibrate this TV, so it’s important to me that it looks good out of the box and in those picture modes. it has.
 In Standard, it’s unsurprisingly too blue and, of course, Vivid looks like hot garbage, but that’s true on almost any TV.